Home » Healthy Nutrition » Healthy Diets

 Symptoms of vitamin D deficiency include muscle pain; join pain, low bone density and a frequent occurrence of stress fractures.
 Since vitamin D is stored in body fat, those people with higher weight may also be deficient in vitamin D.

 A report by the National Cancer Institute research review has linked vitamin D intake with a reduction in the risk of breast cancer.
-There are other studies that have connected vitamin D with the cardiovascular system, and a deficiency can be associated with heart disease.
+There are other studies that have connected vitamin D with the system, and a deficiency can be associated with heart disease.
 John Hopkins School of Medicine accomplished a study that resulted in a published report linking vitamin D as an active participant in the cells that produce insulin and thereby associating vitamin D with the risk of diabetes.

 Additional studies and reports are finding that vitamin D works in conjunction with the general immune system and good levels helps the body fight off infections.
 Those individuals with low levels of vitamin D had a forty percent higher chance of catching the flu and colds.
 Another key role that vitamin D apparently has is associated with the muscles in the body.
 Low levels in women have shown a decrease in muscle strength with muscles being replaced by fat.